SrConn0r/SrConn0r/README.md

 - 👋 Hi, I’m @SrConn0r
-- 👨‍💻 I’m frontend developer
+- 👨‍💻 I’m fullstack web developer
-- 🌱 I’m currently learning Angular and Flutter 😃

 <!---
 SrConn0r/SrConn0r is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.